DanParkinson/project-4-elite/AGILE.md

 - password request change
 - error messages need to be styled on make reservations
 - next reservation margin bottom on narrow screens
+- make reservations availbale times neater
+- success message need to be added to home, account pages to let users know they were succesful